 Every pack submitted to Pianobook should contain original audio.
-That is, audio that is created by the Samplist/ Uploader.
-This could be a recording made with a microphone, or a signal created by an Oscillator or Generator.
-Put simply, we always advise that you should sample acoustic instruments and synths with analogue or digital oscillators that are not pre-programmed.
+Meaning audio that is created by the Samplist/ Uploader.
+This could be a recording made with a microphone or a signal created by an Oscillator or Generator.
+We always advise that you should sample acoustic instruments and synths with analogue or digital oscillators that are not pre-programmed.

-So you’ve changed the original audio by adding FX, cutting or splicing, or transferring it to tape and putting it through a blender… No matter what, the original audio source is still holds the copyright and ownership of that new audio recording.
+In some instances you may have changed the original audio by adding FX, cutting, or transferring it to tape and putting it through a blender… No matter what, the original audio source still holds the copyright and ownership of that new audio recording.

 Even if the original audio was free at the point of use (e.g. you’ve resampled LABS Soft Piano through a pedalboard), the original source audio holds the copyright.
-Therefore it is best to avoid using sample libraries to create new samples that are for sharing publicly (you can of course do this on a private individual basis providing you have a license to the original sound- it’s the sharing part that is illegal).
+Therefore it is best to avoid using sample libraries to create new samples that are for sharing publicly.

 Can I use a virtual synth or instrument?

 In 99.9% of cases, you cannot legally resample a virtual instrument or synth.
 There are a couple of instances where the synth can be seen as a generator, and therefore audio can be legally derived from the original sound source and resampled.
 Where this is possible, it will be stated in the manufactures user manual, terms and conditions, or EULA.
 If it is not, you should contact the manufacturer to check.

 What about digital synths that have been discontinued?